kravse/boilerplate/README.md

 1) In the project root, run 'npm install'

-2) In the project root, run 'bower install'

-3) Run gulp to compile all static assets from 'src' into their build destinations.
+2) Run gulp to compile all static assets from 'src' into their build destinations.

-4) Optional: Run gulp watch to poll for changes.
+3) Optional: Run gulp watch to poll for changes.

 Currently the setup minifies and uglifies the css and js.
 If you want more readable source code do the following: